cameraui/docs/install/docker.md

 docker compose -f docker-compose.yml -f docker-compose.intel.yml up -d
 ```

-The NVIDIA flavor also requires the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on the host.
+The NVIDIA flavors also require the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on the host. `nvidia` ships CUDA 13 and needs an NVIDIA driver 580 or newer, which covers RTX 50xx cards. `nvidia-cuda12` keeps CUDA 12 for older drivers and pairs with the ONNX Legacy plugin.
 Ready-made compose files for every flavor are in the [`cameraui/docker`](https://github.com/cameraui/docker) repository.

 Host drivers, device passthrough for AI accelerators (Coral, Hailo, Intel NPU) and how to verify it all works are covered on the [Hardware acceleration](/install/hardware-acceleration) page.